 Differences between the mean success rates (% of grades "A," "B," or "C" among all grades) and mean retention rates (% of all grades except "W," "WF," or "WP") of face-to-face and online sections are also shown in Table 5.
 Positive values (shaded bars pointing right) signify success and retention rates that are greater in face-to-face sections.
 Negative values on the graph (shaded bars pointing left) signify success and retention rates that are greater in online sections than they are in face-to-face sections.
 Success rates in the face-to-face sections were greater than online sections by 5% or more in about half (30) of these courses, and by 10% or more in 11 courses.
-Success rates in online sections were greater than face-to-face sections by 5% or more in face-to-face sections are greater than online sections by 5% or more sections were greater than face-to-face sections by 5% or more in about half (30) of these courses.
-Actual success rates in face-to-face sections are greater than online sections by 5% or more semesters for some courses.
+Success rates in online sections were greater than face-to-face sections by 5% or more in seven courses.
+Actual success rates in face-to-face sections are greater than online sections by as much as 40% in some semesters for some courses.
 Retention rates for courses generally follow the same pattern as success rates.